Improvements on SCORE, Especially for Weak Signals: Introduction

-and each node belongs to {\it exactly} one of them; $K$ is assumed as known in this paper.
-The community labels (for each node, the label takes values from $\{1, 2, \ldots, K\}$) are unknown, and the goal is to use $(A, K)$ to predict them.
+Following the convention in many recent works on community detection (e.g., \cite{bickel2009nonparametric, JiZhuMM}), we assume $K$ as known and the nodes do not have mixed-memberships, so each node belongs to {\it exactly} one of the $K$ communities.
+The community labels are unknown, and the goal is to use $(A, K)$ to predict them.
 In statistics, this is known as the clustering problem.

+See \cite{jin2020estimating} and reference therein for discussions on how to estimate $K$, and \cite{MSCORE} for the generalization of SCORE for network analysis in the presence of mixed memberships.

 Similar to ``cluster", ``community" is a concept that is scientifically meaningful but mathematically hard to define.
 Intuitively, communities are clusters of nodes that have more edges ``within" than ``across" \cite{SCORE, zhao2012consistency}.
-Note that ``communities" and ``components" are two very different concepts: different communities may be connected, and different components are not.
+Note that ``communities" and ``components" are different concepts: two communities may be connected, while two components are always disconnected.

 Table~\ref{tab:realdata0} presents $8$ network data sets which we analyze in this paper.
-The first $6$ datasets can be downloaded from \url{http://www-personal.umich.edu/~mejn/netdata/}, and the other two are from \cite{Traud2011,Traud2012} (see also \cite{chen2015convexified, 2017arXiv170502372M}).
-For all these data sets, the true labels are suggested by the original authors/curators, and we use them as the ``ground truth".
+Data sets 2-3 are from \cite{Traud2011,Traud2012} (see also \cite{chen2015convexified, ma2020universal}), and the other $6$ datasets are downloaded from \url{http://www-personal.umich.edu/~mejn/netdata/}.
+For all these data sets, the true labels are suggested by the original authors or data curators, and we use the labels as the ``ground truth."

-Conceivably, for some of the data sets, some nodes may have mixed memberships \cite{airoldi2009mixed,Mixed-SCORE, JiZhuMM}.
-To alleviate the effect, we have some pre-processing.
-For the Polbooks data, we removed all the books that are labeled as ``neutral''.
-For the football data, we removed the five ``independent" teams.
-For the UKfaculty data, we removed the smallest group which only contains 2 nodes.
-After the pre-processing, our assumption of ``non-overlapping" communities is reasonable.
+Conceivably, for some of the data sets, some nodes may have mixed memberships \cite{airoldi2009mixed,MSCORE, JiZhuMM}.
+To alleviate the effect, we did some data pre-processing as follows.
+For the Polbooks data set, we removed all the books that are labeled as ``neutral.''
+For the football data set, we removed the 5 ``independent" teams.
+For the UKfaculty data set, we removed the smallest group which only contains 2 nodes.
+After the pre-processing, our assumption of ``no mixed-memberships" is reasonable.

+Natural networks have some noteworthy features. \begin{itemize} \item {\it Node sparsity and severe degree heterogeneity}.
+Take Table \ref{tab:realdata0} for example, even for networks with only $1222$ nodes, the degrees for some nodes can be as large as $351$ times higher than those of the others.
+If we measure the sparsity of a node by its degree, then the sparsity level may range significantly from one node to another. \item {\it Overall network sparsity}.
+Some networks are much sparser than others, and the overall network sparsity may range significantly from one network to another. \item {\it Weak signal}.
+In many cases, the community structures are subtle and masked by strong noise, where the signal-to-noise ratio (SNR) is relatively low. \end{itemize} It is desirable to have a model that is flexible enough to capture all these features.
+This is where the DCBM comes in.